Energize your photographic life with a wonderful week of photography in San Francisco!

 Students find their own lodging during the week, but the possibilities are plentiful--including a special room rate offered to Peter's workshop participants, in the Hotel Triton, where classes are held.
 While booking your reservation, please mention the Turnley San Francisco photography workshop, to receive a special workshop room rate.

 The Hotel Triton is a very charming hotel located in a very convenient and exciting location in San Francisco, steps from Union Square and China Town.
+The hotel offers participants in this workshop hotel room discount, which you can find following this link.

 This is an ideal workshop to bring along a spouse, son or daughter or partner.
 Non-photographic companions may join the group sessions and meals but are not involved in the critique or review sessions.
 Companion supplement is $250.